payam5150/MOD4/README.md

 The movies that we are recommending are some of the most famous Hollywood movies with a high number of ratings that are similar to "Forest Gump (1994)."
 Grab some popcorn and enjoy our movie picks!!!!!!!!!!</b>
 ----------------------------------------------------------------------------------------------
-<b>Technical Team:</b> Please open mod-4-project.ipynb to view the python codes
+<b>Technical Team:</b> Please open Mod-4-Movie Project Final.ipynb to view the python codes